JC Scull taught international business relations and strategies at universities in Panama and China.

 3. Ferdinand Marcos (Philippines)

-Lived: September 11, 1917 – September 28, 1989
+Lived: September 11, 1917–September 28, 1989

 Ferdinand Emmanuel Edralin Marcos Sr. was the president of the Philippines from December 30, 1965, until February 25, 1986.
 As the leading member of the far-right New Society Movement, he ruled his country with an iron fist and was widely considered a kleptocrat for his ability to amass an ill-gotten fortune in excess of $10 billion.

-Marcos’ family and associates were awarded timber, mining and oil concessions, as well as large parcels of government-owned land.
+Marcos’ family and associates were awarded timber, mining, and oil concessions, as well as large parcels of government-owned land.
 During the establishment of martial law from September of 1972 until his exile in February of 1986, he appropriated and confiscated businesses and institutions in the public and private sector, later redistributing them to family and associates.
 These same institutions and corporations were eventually used to launder illegal proceeds and collect extortion money.

 In 1976, without the consent of the people of Manila and its suburbs, Marcos merged four cities and thirteen municipalities into what is now known as the Metro Manila area.
-He appointed his wife, Imelda Marcos as the governor, creating the second most powerful office in the country.
+He appointed his wife, Imelda Marcos, as the governor, creating the second most powerful office in the country.
 By creating a metropolitan area accounting for 20% of the population of the Philippines and 70% of gross national receipts, Mrs. Marcos became the de facto Vice President of the country.
 This gave his inner circle of family and cronies another large government fund to easily raid or manipulate.

-For more on Marcos' corruption read:
+For more on Marcos' corruption, read:

 2. Suharto (Indonesia)

-Lived: June 8, 1921 – January 27, 2008
+Lived: June 8, 1921–January 27, 2008

 Suharto became president of Indonesia in an official capacity from March 1968 until May 1998, although he took control of the country from predecessor Sukarno in September of 1965 through a military coup.
 During his near 33 years in power, it is estimated he amassed a fortune between $15 and $35 billion.
 He accomplished this by creating a system comprising of corruption, collusion, and nepotism, in which he would hand control of state-run monopolies to family members and friends, who in turn would kick back millions of dollars in tribute payments.

 He managed to hide the money in charitable foundations he created and managed.
 Contributions to these foundations—in Indonesian referred to as yayasans—were also compulsory for financial institutions and wealthy individuals.
-Additionally, any company attempting to exploit Indonesia’s vast natural resources were forced to employ one of Suharto’s associates or relatives in order to get through bureaucratic red tape.
+Additionally, any company attempting to exploit Indonesia’s vast natural resources was forced to employ one of Suharto’s associates or relatives in order to get through bureaucratic red tape.
 As payment, they would demand an equity stake in the enterprise without making any financial investment.

-For more on Suharto's corruption go to:
+For more on Suharto's corruption, go to:

 1. Vladimir Putin (Russia)